kvarak/dnd/docs/_Classes/bard.md

 While a creature is charmed by this feature, it is also counts as charmed by any creature that has temporary hit points from your Cherubic Arrow.

 ### Amorous Atmosphere
-At 14th level, each and every heart flutters at your presence.
-As an ***action***, you can exude an aura of adoration within a 30 feet radius.
+Each and every heart flutters at your presence.
+As an ***action***, you can exude an aura of adoration in a 30 ft radius.
 For 1 minute, when a creature enters the aura for the first time on a turn or starts its turn there, it must succeed with a Wisdom saving throw or gain the charmed condition until the start of its next turn.
 While a creature is charmed by this feature, it is also charmed by any creature that has temporary hit points from your Cherubic Arrow.

 Once you use this feature, you can't use it again until you finish a long rest.